Did you know poor customer service is estimated to be costing Australian Business $122 billion a year?

 Customer service is much more than the final transaction between your business and customers.
 Your customers are engaging with you online – whether it’s through your ads, website or social media channels.

+So what is the online customer experience like and how can you leverage it for your business?
 Here are five things you can do to help provide a positive online experience for your customers.

 1. Have a User-Friendly Website

 Your prospects and customers want to be able to navigate your website to find out what you do, where you’re located and how they can contact you.
 They also want to be able to view your website on their mobile or tablet.
 If your website doesn’t have this information readily available or isn’t mobile-friendly, they may leave your site.
 You could also consider adding live chat software so people can contact your business 24/7.

 Having consistent and correct information shared across listings such as Google My Business can provide your customers and prospects a positive experience when there are looking for details such as directions, contact number, address or hours of operation.
 Put a strategy in place for managing this information so it’s regularly updated.
 This will also help with SEO, which will make your business more discoverable online.